-Creighton University operates on a rolling admission process, meaning that qualified applicants are invited to interview and offered admission on a first-come, first-served basis.
+Creighton University operates on a rolling admission basis, meaning that qualified applicants are invited to interview and offered admission on a first-come, first-served basis.
 Once interview spots and entering class seats are filled, the admission committee will no longer consider remaining applicants.
-In the fall 2016 admission cycle, all available interview dates were full by early January 2016.
+In the fall 2017 admission cycle, all available interview dates were full by early January 2017.
 Applicants are encouraged to apply early.

 Important Deadlines for Fall 2018 Admission